1 Helpful / 1 Not

 -I don't think the navigation is that confusing - you do have to cross the road after 1 and 3 but that's about it

-Cons: -Terrible signs - some holes have nice signs just like Eager, but some holes have zero information on the pad
+Cons: -Terrible signs - a few holes have nice signs just like Eager, but most have zero information on the pad.
+Some have yardage written in permanent marker that looks bad.

 -Trash - there are so many trashcans around, yet there are still beer and water bottles everywhere - I usually end up picking up something every round

 Other Thoughts: I love this course.
 I've played it at least 50 times in the last 3 years and I haven't gotten bored of it.
 It is never too crowded, but there are always people there.
-It definitely needs some maintenance and some signage, but if it had proper signs I would give it a 4.5.
-I think it's just as good, if not better, as RL and Hornet's Nest.
+It definitely needs some maintenance, which has happened recently (2 and 8 look great now).
+It also need signage in a bad way, if it had proper signs I would give it a 4.
+I think it's just as good, if not better, as RL and Hornet's Nest, but both of those courses have great signs.

 Risk/Reward in its purest form